jhadhriti/Contract-Contradiction-Checker/README.md

 Contract Contradiction Checker (CCC) Gradio app can be accessed in the following ways:

 1. Open the app available in the GitHub repository.
+Use the commands:- `pip install gradio sentence_transformers transformers torch stanza PyMuPDF selenium python-docx odfpy pypandoc sentencepiece ` to install dependencies, followed by `python main2.py`.
+Also, use `git checkout main` to switch to the proof-of-work branch that has the same functionality but uses our 5 finetuned model to do the same work.

 2. Now, choose the language in which you will address your concern or problem.